Financial Education Resources

 EVERFI is a financial education technology company and NBA Preferred Vendor.
 EVERFI has reached hundreds of schools and thousands of students with its financial education platform for students in grades 4-12.
 EVERFI has expanded its offerings to include online financial education for customers and small business owners.

 For details, contact Katherine Coats-Thomas at EverFi at 551-206-7164 or firstname.lastname@example.org.

 Elder Financial Abuse Prevention

-Learn how to protect your older customers from financial abuse with the NBA's Elder Abuse Prevention Handbook.
+Learn how to protect your older customers from financial abuse with tips from the National Center on Elder Mistreatment.
 The Nebraska Department of Health & Human Services also offers programs via Adult Protective Services to meet the needs of vulnerable adults.
 In addition, the American Bankers Association provides resources to help you empower your customers and communities to bank more securely through the Safe Banking for Seniors program.